awslabs/amazon-transcribe-streaming-sdk/CONTRIBUTING.md

 See the [LICENSE](LICENSE) file for our project's licensing.
 We will ask you to confirm the licensing of your contribution.

 We may ask you to sign a [Contributor License Agreement (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.

+## Developer Setup Guide

+To reduce churn in the Pull Request process, we've adopted some tools to help streamline things.
+You'll find a number of dependencies in our `requirement-dev.txt` which should be installed before adding code.
+This will add a linter, type checker, and test runner to your environment, along with a tool (pre-commit) to auto run sanity checks before committing.

+To enable pre-commit, you can follow these steps:

+0. Ensure you're working in a virtual environment (Optional but encouraged)
+1. ``python -m pip install -r requirements-dev.txt``
+2. ``pre-commit install`` (This may take a minute)

+This should add a hook to the repositories `.git` directory which will automatically run all of our checks before a commit can be made.
+This feature will only be enabled for the `amazon-transcribe-streaming-sdk` repository.
+Once activated, it will help catch simple mistakes and prevent having to wait until the Pull Request is opened to find issues.